Chicken Little

 0/5

-There are no depictions or references to alcohol, drugs, or smoking in this film.
+There are no depictions of alcohol, drugs, or smoking within the film.

 Frightening Scenes